Computational-Thinking/ia-assistant-olimpics/README.md

 Assume that there is no more than one bridge between two islands.

-## Formulation in Spanish
+## Formulation in Spanish in the Second attempt

 See file [LEEme](LEEme.md)

 ## Answer

-Here is the answer:
+Here is a capture of Chat GPT-3 answer:

 ![](images/segunda-formulacion-1.png)

 ![](images/segunda-formulacion-2.png)

-See the code in file [chat-gpt3-solution.js](chat-gpt3-solution.js)
+See the code proposed by Chat-GPT in file [chat-gpt3-solution.js](chat-gpt3-solution.js)

 When we run it with the input in file [input.txt](input.txt) we get: